 Updated: Aug 7, 2018

-Dr. Kofi Boa of Centre for No-Till Agriculture (CNTA) has called for a new innovation to ensure the structural stability of soils to sustain agroecology in Ghana and other parts of Africa.
+Dr. Kofi Boa of Centre for No-Till Agriculture has called for a new innovation to ensure the structural stability of soils to sustain agroecology in Ghana and other parts of Africa.

 Speaking at a workshop organised for about 35 farmers who form the Agroecology Task Force selected from the regions of the country to promote the concept Dr. Boa acknowledged that the setting up of agroecology farms across Ghana will help restore the land for sustainable Agriculture and promote human nutrition.